String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Background

 We use $\frob$ to abbreviate the PROP $\syntax{(\Sigma_{\frob}, {\mathcal E}_{\textbf{frob}})}$ presented by $(\Sigma_{\frob}, {\mathcal E}_{\frob})$.

 \end{example}

-As for regular algebraic theories, one may consider multi-sorted versions of SMTs and PROPs.
-What changes is the notion of signature, which is now a pair $(\col, \Sigma)$ consisting of a set $\col$ of \emph{colours} (or sorts) and a set $\Sigma$ of operations $o \colon w \to v$, with $w, v \in \col^{\star}$ words over $\col$.
+As for regular algebraic theories, one may consider multi-coloured versions of SMTs and PROPs.
+What changes is the notion of signature, which is now a pair $(\col, \Sigma)$ consisting of a set $\col$ of \emph{colours} and a set $\Sigma$ of operations $o \colon w \to v$, with $w, v \in \col^{\star}$ words over $\col$.

-\begin{definition}[Coloured Prop] Given a finite set $\col$ of colours, a \emph{$\col$-coloured PROP} $\catA$ is a symmetric strict monoidal category where the set of objects is $\col^{\star}$ and the monoidal product on objects is word concatenation.
-An arrow from a $\col$-coloured PROP $\catA$ to a $\col'$-coloured PROP $\catA'$ is a symmetric strict monoidal functor $H \: \catA\rightarrow \catA'$ acting on objects as a monoid homomorphism generated by a function $\col \to \col'$.
-Coloured PROPs and their morphisms form a category $\CPROP$. \end{definition}
+\begin{definition}[Coloured Prop] Given a finite set $\col$ of colours, a \emph{$\col$-coloured PROP} $\catA$ is a symmetric strict monoidal category where the set of objects $\col^{\star}$ is the set of the finite words over $\col$ and the monoidal product on objects is word concatenation.
+A morphism from a $\col$-coloured PROP $\catA$ to a $\col'$-coloured PROP $\catA'$ is a symmetric strict monoidal functor $H \: \catA\rightarrow \catA'$ acting on objects as a monoid homomorphism generated by a function $\col \to \col'$.
+Coloured PROPs and their morphisms form the category $\CPROP$. \end{definition}

-As expected, $\PROP$ is the full sub-category of $\CPROP$ given by restricting to $\{\bullet\}$-coloured PROPs, for a fixed colour $\bullet$.
+As expected, $\PROP$ is the full sub-category of $\CPROP$ given by restricting to $\{c\}$-coloured PROPs, for a fixed colour $c$.

-\begin{example} For later use, we recall the multi-sorted analogous of Example~\ref{ex:frob}, which is the theory of Frobenius algebras over a set $\col$ of colours.
-The monoidal signature for this theory includes operations
+\begin{example} For later use, we recall the multi-colored analogous of Example~\ref{ex:frob}, which is the theory of Frobenius algebras over a set $\col$ of colours.
+Its monoidal signature includes operations